Froyj/katas-test/advanced/loops/getSumFromArray.md

-# Calculate sum of numbers in an array

 Open the file `getSumFromArray.js`{{open}}

 The function getSumFromArray takes an array of number in parameter and must return the sum of the arrays's elements .